Lakehead University: Residence

 From 1989 to 1992, a complex of townhouses, including some handicap accessible units, was added to the residence facility.

 A 271-bed residence in Orillia opened its doors in late Fall 2012.
-The Orillia residence has two meal plan options for students, as well as one cafeteria, owned by Madison County.
+The Orillia residence has two meal plan options for students, with food services operated by Dana Hospitality since 2021.

 Agricultural Research Station

 The university supports a research station near Thunder Bay to test newly developed crop varieties.
 The station had been in operation for a number of years, and was officially taken over by the university in 2018.

 Academic organization

 The university has nine faculties: Business Administration, Education, Engineering, Natural Resources Management, Faculty of Health and Behavioral Sciences, Science and Environmental Studies, Social Sciences and Humanities, Medicine, and Graduate Studies.
 The Faculty of Law welcomed its first students in September 2013.

 Based on full-time undergraduate enrolment, the Social Sciences & Humanities is the largest faculty at Lakehead, with about 30% of the students, followed by Health and Behavioral Sciences, Science & Environmental Studies, Engineering, Education, and Business Administration.
 Two small faculties are Natural Resources Management and Medicine, each with less than 2% of the student enrolment.